xinyee20/tp/docs/UserGuide.md

 >    ◦ Copy and paste the XLSX file into the same folder as your **Serenity** application, then type the name of the XLSX file.<br>
 >      e.g. `addgrp grp/G04 path/CS2101_G04.xlsx`

+> :bulb: **Tip for the `addgrp` command:**
+> After adding a tutorial group, a button will be created.
+It allows you to easily navigate to the group in the future,
+> as pressing the button equals to typing the `viewgrp grp/GROUP_NAME` command.

 **Format:**

 `addgrp grp/GROUP_NAME path/PATH_TO_XLSX`